RealReal (REAL) Gets a Buy Rating from Stifel Nicolaus

-Stifel Nicolaus analyst Scott Devitt maintained a Buy rating on RealReal (REAL) yesterday and set a price target of $25.00.
-The company’s shares closed last Monday at $15.53.
+Stifel Nicolaus analyst Scott Devitt reiterated a Buy rating on RealReal (REAL) yesterday and set a price target of $25.00.
+The company’s shares closed last Monday at $14.97, close to its 52-week low of $12.58.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for RealReal with a $21.75 average price target, implying a 44.2% upside from current levels.
-In a report issued on February 4, Needham also assigned a Buy rating to the stock with a $23.00 price target.
+Currently, the analyst consensus on RealReal is a Strong Buy with an average price target of $22.17, a 46.9% upside from current levels.
+In a report issued on February 21, Raymond James also upgraded the stock to Buy with a $21.00 price target.

 See today’s analyst top recommended stocks >>